aws-samples/serverless-patterns/lambda-translate/README.md

-# Translate Text in real-time using Lambda function and Amaozn Translate
+# Translate Text in real-time using Lambda function and Amazon Translate

 This pattern contains the source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 Deploying the SAM file makes use of a Lambda function that calls the translate service to translate text in real-time.